appium/appium-xcuitest-driver/docs/reference/execute-methods.md

 Takes a screenshot of the device viewport (see [`mobile: viewportRect`](#mobile-viewportrect))

+!!! warning "Unreliable"

+    This method is unreliable.
+We recommend using `getScreenshot` instead

 #### Returned Result

 Base64-encoded string, which represents the viewport screenshot.